The Language we use Matters

 DIP in and out with Lucy Episodes

 It’s a phrase we hear from time to time.
-And it’s often used to highlight the apparent failings of something or someone.

-But what does it really mean, to “do better.”
+But what does it really mean to; “do better.”

 Too often, people don’t see domestic abuse as something they need to be concerned about.
-“It doesn’t effect me.”

 You can be impacted directly or indirectly and at some point in your life you will know someone, a family member, friend, neighbour, work colleague or maybe you yourself have been impacted by domestic abuse and don’t realise it.

 The idea that domestic abuse only “happens” to certain individuals is one of the many narratives that we need to change!
-Anyone can be a victim or survivor of domestic abuse.

 The ripple effect domestic abuse creates can develop and spread.